ArtWachowski/hometest/README.md

 Script will parse data directly from provided URL and store grades to output.txt locally.

-When running script `python3 hsine.py -t` the output.txt will contain test data.
+When running script `python3 hsine.py -t` the output.txt will contain unfiltered test data.

 ## Installation